OskarGU/TimeVaryingPeriodograms.jl/docs/src/index.md

 Documentation for [TimeVaryingPeriodograms](https://github.com/OskarGU/TimeVaryingPeriodograms.jl).

-The package include several ways to compute a time-varying spectrogram that can be used as a part of inference for locally stationary time series models.
+This package is under development.
+It include several ways to compute a time-varying spectrograms that can be used as a part of inference for locally stationary time series models.

+The package is currently used as a help package in multiple research projects.

 # Example usage:

-## moving periodograms
+## Moving periodograms

 ```julia
 using TimeVaryingPeriodograms, Plots, DSP, ProgressBars